ethereum/execution-spec-tests/docs/writing_tests/adding_a_new_test.md

 │   └── 📁 ...
 ```

 Each category/sub-directory may have multiple Python test modules (`*.py`) which in turn may contain many test functions.
-The test functions themselves are always parametrized by fork, although when new tests are added for a feature under development, they will only be valid for the fork under active development.
+The test functions themselves are always parametrized by fork (by the framework).

-Look for a relevant test category and add new tests to this category, if appropriate.

 A new test can be added by either: